eslint/eslint/docs/src/rules/no-restricted-imports.md

 This option is an array.
 Inverse of `importNames`, `allowImportNames` allows the imports that are specified inside this array.
 So it restricts all imports from a module, except specified allowed ones.

+Note: `allowImportNames` cannot be used in combination with `importNames`.

 ```json
 "no-restricted-imports": ["error", {
   "paths": [{